RyanSusana/elepy-wiki/documentation/3-ANNOTATIONS.md

 ## RestModel Annotations
+These are the annotations that are available for models in your CMS.

 ### RestModel
 This annotation is the only one you __need__ to mark your POJO with to make it a valid Elepy model.
 If you don't add this annotation, Elepy will not recognize your model.
 The __required__ properties are `slug` and `name`.
 The optional properties are `description`, `defaultSortField` and `defaultSortDirection`.